Asd-g/AviSynthPlus-NNEDI3CL/README.md

 This is [a port of the VapourSynth plugin NNEDI3CL](https://github.com/HomeOfVapourSynthEvolution/VapourSynth-NNEDI3CL).

+[NNEDI3CL_rpow2.avsi](https://github.com/Asd-g/AviSynthPlus-NNEDI3CL/blob/main/NNEDI3CL_rpow2.avsi) is provided - a wrapper of NNEDI3CL for enlarging images by powers of 2.

 ### Requirements:

 - AviSynth+ r3682 (can be downloaded from [here](https://gitlab.com/uvz/AviSynthPlus-Builds) until official release is uploaded) (r3689 recommended) or later